'Beschuit met muisjes'

 Brown bags: There are NO brown bags at the register and there will be nobody to pack your goods.
 Bring your own shopping bags on forhand or try to get some carbon boxes; most markets have them available at the entry.

-Queensday is one of our National Holidays and the whole country is colouring ORANGE.
+Kingsday (the former Queensday) is one of our National Holidays and the whole country is colouring ORANGE.
 Street decorations and people wearing orange clothes.
-We are celebrating our Queen’s Birthday on April 30th (except when this is on a Sunday, then the celebrations we will be the Saturday before).
+We are celebrating our King’s Birthday on April 27th (except when this is on a Sunday, then the celebrations we will be the Saturday before).

-Our present Queen Beatrix and members of the royal family always visit two cities in one of the provinces in the Netherlands and a lot of ‘royalists’ are glued to the TV watching the coverage of this event.
+Our present King Willem Alexander and Queen Maxima will visit a city in one of the provinces in the Netherlands and a lot of ‘royalists’ are glued to the TV watching the coverage of this event.

 But the main activities on this National Holiday take place in the streets of almost every town or village.
 These activities vary from singing school kids, playing brass bands, street musicians and people walking and sitting on one of the side walk café’s, perhaps drinking a special ‘orange bitter’.
 Shops do have special ‘orange’ offers.